MultiverseLearningProducts/swe/src/bootcamp/wk4/day1.md

 ![state view update pattern](https://user-images.githubusercontent.com/4499581/95664104-a2ab2300-0b3c-11eb-8afd-233463f0218d.png)

 Both Elm and Redux follow the same pattern.
-Your app has state (this is the data Model).
-You app renders a view of that state.
-The view can trigger updates to some or all of the state.
+Your app has **state** (this is the data Model).
+You app renders a **view** of that state.
+The view can **trigger updates** to some or all of the state.
 That state update triggers a re-render and your view is redrawn to represent the new state.
 This kind of programming style is called 'event driven'.
 It is 'declarative' like a spreadsheet.

 ![example of a spreadsheet updating](https://user-images.githubusercontent.com/4499581/95664166-3f6dc080-0b3d-11eb-9885-a55e42acf475.gif)

 You know how a spreadsheet works.
-Once your spreadsheet is all setup (or 'declared') if you change a value in one cell it can trigger updates to other cells that depend on that value.
+Once your spreadsheet is all setup (or 'declared'), if you change a value in one cell it can trigger updates to other cells that depend on that value.
 AppRun works like this.

 ### Load AppRun

-Load the AppRun library in a `<script>` tag from `unpkg.com` see below.
-You need an HTML element into which your app will be added.
-Your HTML page can be as simple as this.
-That is all the HTML we'll be writing in this file.
-Make yourself a `main.js` file for your javascript, and a stylesheet too if you want to make your app not look really offensive and brutal.
+To load AppRun, we simply create an HTML page with the content below.
+This loads the AppRun library in a `<script>` tag from `unpkg.com`.

 ```html
 <!DOCTYPE html>
 <html>